A new graph-based two-sample test for multivariate and object data: Introduction

-The edge-count test can be applied to other similarity graphs. \cite{friedman1979multivariate} also considered denser graphs, e.g., $k$-MST\footnote{A $k$-MST is the union of the 1st, \dots, $k$th MSTs, where a $k$th MST is a spanning tree connecting all observations that minimizes the sum of distances across edges subject to the constraint that this spanning tree does not contain any edge in the 1st, \dots, $k\text{-}1$th MST(s).}, and showed that the edge-count test on a 3-MST is usually more powerful than the edge-count test on a 1-MST. \cite{schilling1986multivariate} and \cite{henze1988multivariate} used $k$-nearest neighbor ($k$-NN) graphs where each observation is connected to its $k$ closest neighbors. \cite{rosenbaum2005exact} proposed using the minimum distance non-bipartite pairing (MDP\footnote{\cite{rosenbaum2005exact} called it ``cross-match'' in his paper.}).
+The edge-count test can be applied to other similarity graphs. \cite{friedman1979multivariate} also considered denser graphs, e.g., the $k$-MST, which is the union of the 1st, \dots, $k$th MSTs, where a $k$th MST is a spanning tree connecting all observations that minimizes the sum of distances across edges subject to the constraint that this spanning tree does not contain any edge in the 1st, \dots, $k\text{-}1$th MST(s).
+They showed that the edge-count test on a 3-MST is usually more powerful than the edge-count test on a 1-MST. \cite{schilling1986multivariate} and \cite{henze1988multivariate} used $k$-nearest neighbor ($k$-NN) graphs where each observation is connected to its $k$ closest neighbors. \cite{rosenbaum2005exact} proposed to use the minimum distance non-bipartite pairing (MDP).
 This divides the $N$ observations into $N/2$ (assuming $N$ is even) non-overlapping pairs in such a way as to minimize the sum of $N/2$ distances within pairs.
 For an odd $N$, Rosenbaum suggested creating a pseudo data point that has distance 0 to all observations, and later discarding the pair containing this pseudo point.
-The edge-count test on MDP is exactly distribution free because the structure of MDP only depends on the sample size under the null hypothesis.
+The edge-count test on the MDP is exactly distribution free because the structure of the MDP only depends on the sample size under the null hypothesis.

 \cite{friedman1979multivariate} proposed other tests based on the MST as well.
 They viewed the MST as a generalization of the ``sorted list'' and formed generalizations of the Smirnov test and the radial Smirnov test.
 They also proposed a degree test on the MST by pooling observations into a $2\times 2$ contingency table according to (i) whether the observation is from the sample $\bX$ or not, and (ii) whether the observation has degree 1 in the MST or not, and tested their independence.
 The generalizations of the Smirnov test and the radial Smirnov test in \cite{friedman1979multivariate} required the graph being a tree; while the degree test can easily be generalized to other types of graphs. \cite{rosenbaum2005exact} also proposed another test based on the MDP by using the rank of the distance within the pairs, which is thus restricted to MDPs.